anirbanmarine/extra/content/docs/PartB/Adnav/_index.md

 ## Contents

+* Limitations of various formulae
-* Revision of Fundamentals of naval architecture
+* Laws of planetary motion
+* Positional error in fixes
+* Stellar magnitudes and distances
+* Co-Orinate universal time and time signals.
-* Resistance and propulsion
+* The theory and general application of projections
+* Special problems in navigation
+* Latest advancement in navigational equipments.
+* Latest advancement in aids to navigation.
+* Special navigation systems.
-* Stress and Strain
+* Research and development.
-* Ship Motion
+* Magnetism.
+* Terrestrial and ship's magnetism.
+* Compass construction and siting.
-* Ship Design
+* Compass adjustment
-* Manoeuvring Trials
+* Cyber security.
-* Stability
+* Maritime Cyber security.
-* Stability at Large angle of Heels
-* Dynamic Stability
-* Damaged Stability
+* Steps for maritime cyber security.
+* Cyber security in ports.
-* Ship Vibration
+* Managing cybersecurity.
+* Case studies and incidence response procedures.